 Any recent updates I should know about?

 On Sept.
 1st 2022 the CDC recommended an updated version of the Pfizer and Moderna boosters which include the use of an Omicron specific spike protein.
-This booster is available to anyone who has completed their initial vaccination series against Covid.
+This booster is available to anyone over six-months-old who has completed their initial vaccination series against Covid.
 It should enhance the success of the vaccines against these variants, which are now dominant in the US.

 Reviewed by the Ovia Health Clinical Team